Tracy and I did a burning ritual this morning to release things that were holding us back in our lives.

 It was a beautiful and positive experience.

-While I know, intellectually, that burning pieces of paper in a cauldron didn’t immediately and automatically drop negative influences from my life, the physical act of creating a ritual that engages all five senses turns a desire into something a bit more tangible.
+While I know, intellectually, that burning pieces of paper in a cauldron didn’t immediately and automatically drop negative energy from my life, the physical act of creating a ritual that engages all five senses turns a desire into something a bit more tangible.

 Sometimes rituals might seem hokey or weird, but they are also powerful catalysts that take you from the dreaming/wishing phase and into the action/creation phase.